christroutner/ipfs-coord/README.md

 - Decentralized exchange of currencies
 - Compute-as-a-service
 - Storage-as-a-service

+The ultimate goal for this library to be a building block for building a replacement to the conventional REST API.
+APIs like REST or gRPC are incredibly valuable, but suffer from the same censorship risks as the rest of the web.
+An IPFS-based API, in a fully distributed network like IPFS, must have sophisticated coordination in order for it to function properly.
+This is that coordination library.

 Here is some videos and blog posts that preceded this work:
 - [UncensorablePublishing.com](https://uncensorablepublishing.com)